-Project Transition is partnered with TennCare, Amerigroup, Blue Care, United Healthcare, TN Department of Intellectual/Developmental Disabilities, and local provider agencies to deliver Systems of Support (SOS) services to children and adults with Intellectual and Developmental Disability who also experience behavioral challenges that pose a risk to their safety and stability in the community.
+Project Transition is partnered with TennCare, Amerigroup, Blue Care, United Healthcare, the TN Department of Intellectual/Developmental Disabilities (I/DD), and local provider agencies to deliver Systems of Support (SOS) services to children and adults with I/DD who also experience behavioral challenges that pose a risk to their safety and stability in the community.

 Project Transition collaborates with SOS members, their supports, and with state-wide mobile crisis teams to improve their lives and ability to self-regulate and thrive in the community.

 The SOS Mission: Building integrated systems of support through innovative partnerships and collaboration to empower Tennesseans with I/DD to live the lives they want in their communities.

 When an individual is identified to be at risk and/or in crisis, Project Transition steps in to bridge the gaps of care that may be contributing to the crisis events.
 SOS care is designed for:

 - Individuals with an I/DD and mental health diagnosis with behavioral challenges

 - Those who have been determined by their MCO or care team as someone in need of more supports